 Hürthle (Hurthle) cell cancer (also called oxyphil cell carcinoma): About 3% of thyroid cancers are this type.
 It is harder to find and to treat.

 Medullary thyroid cancer (MTC) accounts for about 4% of thyroid cancers.
 It develops from the C cells of the thyroid gland, which normally make calcitonin, a hormone that helps control the amount of calcium in blood.
 Sometimes this cancer can spread to lymph nodes, the lungs, or liver even before a thyroid nodule is discovered.

 This type of thyroid cancer is more difficult to find and treat, There are 2 types of MTC:

 Anaplastic carcinoma (also called undifferentiated carcinoma) is a rare form of thyroid cancer, making up about 2% of all thyroid cancers.
 It is thought to sometimes develop from an existing papillary or follicular cancer.
-This cancer is called undifferentiated because the cancer cells do not look very much like normal thyroid cells under the microscope.
+This cancer is called undifferentiated because the cancer cells do not look very much like normal thyroid cells.
 This cancer often spreads quickly into the neck and to other parts of the body, and is very hard to treat.

 Less than 4% of cancers found in the thyroid are thyroid lymphomas, thyroid sarcomas, or other rare tumors.

 The parathyroids are 4 tiny glands behind, but attached to, the thyroid gland.The parathyroid glands help regulate the body’s calcium levels.
 Cancers of the parathyroid glands are very rare — there are probably fewer than 100 cases each year in the United States.